cylc/cylc-admin/docs/proposal-spawn-on-d.md

 ### Spawning parentless tasks

-Tasks with no prerequisites (or which only depend on clock or external triggers) need to be auto-spawned: at start-up auto-spawn the first instances into the runahead pool; then whenever one is released from the runahead pool, spawn its next instance (into the runahead pool).
+Tasks with no prerequisites (or which only depend on clock or external triggers) need to be auto-spawned, because they have no parents to "demand" them.
+At start-up we auto-spawn the first instances of these tasks, then whenever one is released from the runahead pool, spawn its next instance.

 (In future, we may want to spawn tasks "on demand" in response to external trigger events too, but for now a waiting task with an xtrigger is fine).